smclab/react-faceted-token-input/docs/usage.md

   }
 ```

-Here is a scheme of the token elements, based on the example included in the
+Here is a scheme of the `RenderedToken` properties, based on the example
-repository:
+included in the repository:

 ![Token elements scheme](./images/rendered-token-scheme.png)

-`facet`: a string that, in this example, will be displayed on the left side of
+* `facet`: a string that should represent the *kind* of the token.
+You can omit
-the token.
+  it entirely.

-`description`: a string that, in this example, will be displayed on the right
+* `description`: a string that should represent the *content* or *value* of the
-part of the token.
+  token.

-`dropdownMenu`: The other possible options (if available) for the facet,
+* `dropdownMenu`: The other possible options (if available) for this token,
   defined as an array of objects.
 Each object contains:

-* `label`: a string that will be the new facet
+  * `label`: a string that will be the label for this option,

-* `current`: a boolean that defines if this is the currently selected option, in
+  * `current`: a boolean that defines if this is the currently selected option
-  this example add and remove the check on the currently selected label.
+    so a small tick can be presented on the left side,

-* `result`: the resulting token with the corrected facet
+  * `result`: the new token that will overwrite the current one if this specific
+    option is chosen by the user.

 <a name="defaultToken"></a>
 ### defaultTokens